codalogic/clunit/README.md

 cl::clunit, is a simple C++ unit testing framework.
 It's USP is that it supports to-do statements so that you can easily record tests that you plan to do, but haven't implemented yet.
-This allows you to plan ahead, but only work on one test at a time.
+This allows you to plan ahead, but still only work on fixing one test at a time.

 A test function is created using the TFEATURE( "A descriptive string" ) macro.
 This represents the beginning of a test function that is